Zhou Shidi: Early life

 Zhou was born in Lehui County, Guangdong Province (known as Qionghai, Hainan since the creation of that province in 1988).

-He was a first-term graduate from Whampoa Military Academy in 1924, and he joined the Communist Party of China in the same year.
+He was a first-term graduate from Whampoa Military Academy in 1924, and he joined the Chinese Communist Party in the same year.

 Career

-Early in the Second Sino-Japanese War, he was made chief of staff of 120 divisions of the Eighth Route Army.
-During the Chinese Civil War, he was the commander of the 18th Army Group.
+In August 1937, early in the Second Sino-Japanese War, he was made chief of staff of the 120th division of the Eighth Route Army.
+During the following Chinese Civil War, he was the commander of the 18th Army Group.

 After the war, Zhou held several political offices.
-He was a member of the 1st, 2nd, and 3rd Commissions of National Defense, a member of standing committee of the 3rd and 4th People's Political Consultative Conference, a deputy of the 1st and 4th National People's Congress, a member of standing committee of the 5th National People's Congress, and a delegate of the 7th and 8th National Congress of CPC.
+He was a member of the 1st, 2nd, and 3rd Commissions of National Defense, a member of standing committee of the 3rd and 4th People's Political Consultative Conference, a deputy of the 1st and 4th National People's Congress.

+He was a member of standing committee of the 5th National People's Congress between March 1978 and his death in June 1979.
+He was also a member of the National Defense Commission.

+He was a delegate of the 7th and 8th National Congress of the Chinese Communist Party.

 He received the rank of General in 1955.

 Death

-Zhou died on June 30, 1979 in Beijing.
+Zhou died on June 30, 1979, in Beijing.